njnadeau/NGScourse/day1lateam.md

 *APS Advanced Stats Delivery* https://github.com/njnadeau/AdvDataAna-introNGS
-# Sequence data formats and assessing sequence quality - day 1 morning part 2
+# Sequence data formats and assessing sequence quality - day 2
 #### Nicola Nadeau, Alison Wright

 In this practical you will get to grips with handelling sequence data, assessing its quality and trimming reads.

 ## 1. Fastq format, viewing and searching
-We will start by having a look at the sequence data files you downloaded this morning.
+We will start by having a look at the sequence data files you downloaded yesterday.
 Navigate to your fastdata directory where they are located.

 ```cd /fastdata/$USER/day1/raw/60A```